-The most frequently asked questions when it comes to probiotic are usually about how to take them.
-"What time should I take my probiotic supplement?”, “Should I take it with a meal or on an empty stomach?” and "Can I take it with antibiotics?" are some of the most common.
-Ultimately, we all want to make sure that we’re able to get the best out of our probiotic supplements.
+It’s no surprise that the most frequently asked questions when it comes to probiotics are usually about how to take them, we all want to make sure that we’re able to get the best out of our supplements.
+In this article we'll answer all your questions on when to take your probiotic supplement:

-Some probiotic supplements that contain prebiotics could also lead to initial bloating and gas, so you’d find that these products might be best taken before bed.
+We often get asked if you can take a probiotic before bed, well, some probiotic supplements that contain prebiotics could lead to initial bloating and gas, so these products might be best taken before bed.
 To learn more about prebiotics, read our article: What are prebiotics?

-Although we can get caught up with getting the timing right, and yes, generally you want your probiotics to survive as well as they can, there are other factors which matter more than the timing.
-For example, of greater concern would be checking that you have the best specific probiotic supplements tailored to your client’s needs.
-Not all probiotics have the same health benefit as they all have different properties, so specific probiotic strains are needed to target specific health conditions.
+There are other factors that matter more than whether to take probiotics morning or night, or whether we can take probiotics on an empty stomach or not.
+For example, of greater concern would be checking that you have the best specific probiotic supplements for your needs.
+Not all probiotics have the same health benefit as they all have different properties, so it's best to use specific probiotic strains to target specific health conditions.
 Don’t forget to also make sure these strains have lots of clinical trials to back up their efficacy!
 To learn more, read our article: Are all types (strains) of friendly bacteria the same?

 Many gold standard clinical trials involving the use of probiotics don’t specify the time of the day the supplements were administered and it’s not a strictly controlled factor, which indicates that the researchers do not see it as a limitation.
 But, it still brings up the question of "is there a right or wrong time to take probiotics?"

-The aim of the study was to assess if the time the probiotics were administered affected their ability to colonise in the gut and provide health benefits by modifying the composition of the gut flora.1
+The study aimed to assess if the time the probiotics were administered affected their ability to colonise in the gut and provide health benefits by modifying the composition of the gut flora1.

 The study involved 20 participants split into two groups of 10.
 They were all given the same amount of a probiotic supplement containing Bifidobacterium longum BB536 and Lactobacillus rhamnosus HN001; however, the first group took the supplement 30 minutes before their breakfast, and the other group had the supplement 30 minutes after breakfast.